jarvma18/random-app/README.md

 # Build for android
 ionic cap build android --prod

-# There was problems with components, when the App was simulated with android studio, here is local libraries:
+# There was problems with components, when the App was simulated with android studio
+# here is local libraries:

 npm ls --depth=0
 ionic-app-base@0.0.0 /home/markus/Repos/random-app